-These incredible naturally Dairy-Free Brownies are made without butter and use oil instead!
-We melt chocolate into the batter for an extra fudgy texture that is sure to blow you away.
+These incredible Vegan Gluten-Free Brownies are made without butter and use oil instead!
+We melt chocolate into the batter for an extra fudgy texture and rich chocolate flavor that is sure to blow you away.
 We use a secret brownie hack to get that perfect shiny top every time, plus you'll learn how to apply this hack to any brownie recipe you try in the future!

-For more dairy-free dessert recipes that are fun to make all year, check out our Vegan Blondies, Chocolate Chia Pudding Dessert, Dairy-Free Gelato, Vegan Chocolate Chip Cookies, Vegan Gluten Free Funfetti Cake and Dairy-Free Tiramisu!
+For more vegan gluten-free dessert recipes that are fun to make all year, check out my Vegan Blondies, Vegan Ladyfingers, Mango Popsicles, Chocolate Chia Pudding Dessert, Dairy-Free Gelato, Vegan Chocolate Chip Cookies, Vegan Chocolate Cake, Vegan Gluten-Free Funfetti Cake, Thick Hot Chocolate and Vegan Tiramisu!

 And for some incredible dairy-free dinner recipes to have beforehand, try our Dairy-Free Zuppa Toscana, Dairy Free Swedish Meatballs, and Dairy Free Shrimp Scampi!